Links on Android Authority may earn us a commission. Learn more.

-An App will always ask you to confirm its permissions the first time you run it, but you can always go back and readjust app permissions after installation by digging through your phone’s settings menu.
-There are two ways to view app permissions, either by sorting apps by permissions or by viewing each app individually.
+An app will always ask you to confirm its permissions the first time you run it, but you can always go back and readjust your preferences at a later date by digging through your phone’s settings menu.
+There are two convenient ways to view permissions, either by sorting apps by permissions or by viewing each app individually.

-The first place to start for either method is to head to the Apps & notifications page in the Android Settings menu.
+The first place to start for either method is to head into the Android Settings menu.

-If you want to see the permissions that you’ve enabled for a specific app, then head into the Apps section of the Apps & notifications.
-Select your desired app and scroll down until you find the option labeled Permissions.
+If you want to see the permissions that you’ve enabled for a specific app, then head into the Apps menu, select your desired app, and then hit Permissions.

-If you prefer an overview of all the apps granted a certain permission, such as those that can record from your microphone for example, then you can sort apps by this criteria too.
+If you prefer an overview of all the apps granted a specific permission, such as those that can record from your microphone for example, then you can sort apps by this criteria too.

-Head to the Apps & notifications menu in settings, and find the Permissions option.
-If this isn’t displayed on the main menu, it might be tucked away in the hamburger icon in the top right.
+Head back into Settings and find the Privacy tab.
+You’ll then want to select Permission Manager.
 From here, you can browse through all of the available permissions on your phone, as well as a quick overview of how many apps have been granted each permission.

 Clicking on any of the permissions will display just the apps that have requested this particular feature.
-You can make changes here too, by using the toggles in this menu to allow or deny access for individual apps (see the image below).
+You can make changes here too, by clicking on the app and then picking Allow or Don’t Allow for individual apps (see the gallery above).

-Denying permissions to dodgy apps is one of the best ways to keep your phone and data safe from malicious applications.
-The go-to case study is the plague of flashlight apps that requested contact data, microphone access, and often even more just to toggle a light on and off.
+Denying permissions is one of the best ways to keep your phone and data safe from malicious applications.
+The go-to case study is 2014’s plague of flashlight apps that requested contact data, microphone access, and often even more just to toggle a light on and off.
 No doubt many of these apps were requesting access for data collection purposes and perhaps worse.

 Broadly speaking, reputable app developers usually only request the permissions their application requires, but this isn’t a green light to allow anything a popular app requests.
 You might not want to use certain features tied to data extraction, either for diagnostic or advertising purposes.